jhpyle/docassemble/_docs/functions.md

 the optional keyword parameter `timezone` (e.g., to `'America/New_York'`).

-Optionally, a role name or a list of role names can be provided.
-In this case, the function will return the latest access time by any user holding one of the [roles].
+Optionally, a privilege name or a list of privilege names can be provided.
+In this case, the function will return the latest access time by any user holding one of the [privileges].

-* `last_access_time('client')`: returns the last time a user with the role of `client` accessed the interview session.
+* `last_access_time('client')`: returns the last time a user with the privilege of `client` accessed the interview session.
-* `last_access_time('advocate')`: returns the last time a user with the role of `advocate` accessed the interview session.
+* `last_access_time('advocate')`: returns the last time a user with the privilege of `advocate` accessed the interview session.
-* `last_access_time(['advocate', 'admin'])`: returns the last time a user with the role of `advocate` or `admin` accessed the interview session.
+* `last_access_time(['advocate', 'admin'])`: returns the last time a user with the privilege of `advocate` or `admin` accessed the interview session.

+The first argument can also be written as a keyword parameter `include_privileges`:

+* `last_access_time(include_privileges='client')`: same as `last_access_time('client')`.

 By default, `last_access_time()` will ignore session access by the [cron user].
 However, if you do not wish to ignore access by the